Special Astrophysical Observatory of the Russian Academy of Science: RATAN-600 radio telescope

 Independent observations at various discrete azimuths are possible simultaneously: For this a sector of the ring is used with one of the secondary mirror and receiver units, the later which can be positioned on railway tracks – meanwhile another sector in conjunction with another secondary mirror can be used for an independent observation.
 At a wavelength of 8 cm, the effective collecting area of the entire ring is 1000 sqm with a resolving power in the horizontal plane of 1 arcminute.

 The RATAN-600 is primarily operated as a transit telescope, in which the rotation of the earth is used to sweep the telescope focus across the subject of observation.
 Radio frequency observations can be made in the frequency band 610 MHz to 30 GHz, though primarily in the centimetric waveband, with an angular resolution of up to 2 arcseconds.
 Observation of the Sun at radio wavelengths, in particular of the solar corona, has been a long-standing focus of the RATAN-600's scientific programme.
 It has also contributed to radio observation for the SETI project.
-The RATAN-600 has not been dogged by the technical problems of the neighbouring BTA-6, and has generally been in high demand since its first operations in mid-1974.
+The RATAN-600 has not been dogged by the technical problems of the neighbouring BTA-6.